 Interest and dividend income is recorded on the accrual basis to the extent amounts are expected to be collected.
 Dividend income is recorded as dividends are declared or at the point an obligation exists for the portfolio company to make a distribution.
-In accordance with Main Street's valuation policy, accrued interest and dividend income is evaluated periodically for collectibility.
+In accordance with Main Street's valuation policy, accrued interest and dividend income is evaluated periodically for collectability.
 When a loan or debt security becomes 90 days or more past due, and if Main Street otherwise does not expect the debtor to be able to service all of its debt or other obligations, Main Street will generally place the loan or debt security on non-accrual status and cease recognizing interest income on that loan or debt security until the borrower has demonstrated the ability and intent to pay contractual amounts due.
-If a loan or debt security's status significantly improves regarding ability to service the debt or other obligations, or if a loan or debt security is fully impaired or written off, it will be removed from non-accrual status.
+If a loan or debt security is status significantly improves regarding ability to service the debt or other obligations, or if a loan or debt security is fully impaired or written off, it will be removed from non-accrual status.

-While not significant to its total portfolio, Main Street holds debt instruments in its portfolio that contain payment-in-kind ("PIK") interest provisions.
+While not significant to its total core portfolio, Main Street holds debt instruments in its core investment portfolio that contain payment-in-kind ("PIK") interest provisions.
 The PIK interest, computed at the contractual rate specified in each debt agreement, is added to the principal balance of the debt and is recorded as interest income.
 Thus, the actual collection of this interest may be deferred until the time of debt principal repayment.
+To maintain regulated investment company ("RIC") tax treatment (as discussed below), this non-cash source of income will need to be paid out to stockholders in the form of distributions, even though Main Street may not have collected the PIK interest in cash.

-As of March 31, 2009, and December 31, 2008, Main Street had one investment on non-accrual status.
-This investment comprised approximately 0.5% of the core investment portfolio at fair value for each of the two periods then ended.
+As of September 30, 2009, Main Street had three investments on non-accrual status, which comprised approximately 2.6% of the core investment portfolio at fair value.
+At December 31, 2008, Main Street had one investment on non-accrual status, which comprised approximately 0.5% of the core investment portfolio at fair value.